 Philodendron hederaceum var. oxycardium 'Cream Splash' – Care Guide and Insights

-Philodendron hederaceum var. oxycardium 'Cream Splash' is a stunning variegated cultivar that instantly adds character to any indoor space.
-This tropical beauty is prized for its heart-shaped foliage, which boasts a striking mix of deep green, soft cream, and pale yellow hues.
-Each leaf presents a unique variegation pattern, making every plant one of a kind.
-Its trailing vines spill gracefully over shelves or hanging planters, while its ability to climb when provided with support makes it a versatile choice for any plant lover.
+Philodendron hederaceum var. oxycardium 'Cream Splash' is a striking variegated cultivar with heart-shaped leaves featuring a unique blend of deep green, soft cream, and pale yellow hues.
+Each leaf has its own pattern, making every plant one of a kind.

 Light

-Too much direct sunlight may scorch leaves, while too little light can reduce variegation.
+- Too much direct sun may scorch leaves; low light can reduce variegation.

-Artificial grow lights can help maintain vibrancy in low-light settings.
+- Grow lights can help maintain vibrancy in dim spaces.

 Watering

-Allow the top 2–3 cm of soil to dry out before watering again.
+- Allow the top 2-3 cm of soil to dry between waterings.

 Humidity